Information and detailed set-up instructions for MFA are provided below.

 I don’t own a mobile device, what do I use for MFA?

-While security token is not the preferred method for MFA, students wishing to use a token must purchase the ITS approved and compatible token.
+While using a security token is not the preferred method for MFA, students wishing to use a token must purchase the ITS approved and compatible token.

-The blue Yubico Security Key NFC can be purchased on the following sites:
+The Yubico Security Key is compatible with Microsoft MFA and other verification systems and can be purchased on the following sites:

 Do I have to pay for a Security Key if I want to use one?